trak3r/rngesus/prompt.md

 where there's a validation error on the wizard page two - for example i selected 4 tags - i am taken to the edit page for the randomizer, but i should be taken back to the wizard page two.

+changing the roll name and dice on the wizard page two does not update the roll in the database.

 ---

 # Test Guidelines